-The annual average cost of complying with RPS over the eight year period from 2014 through 2021 for the 10 jurisdictions that had RPS was \$1.2 billion, or a total of \$9.4 billion over eight years.
-The RPS compliance cost for 2021, the most recent year for which there is files/2016-12/documents/sc_co2_tsd_august_2016.pdf>.
-25 A recent update by the EPA estimates the social cost of carbon emissions for 2030 to be between \$140 and \$380 per metric ton (2020 dollars).
-See Table ES.1 in Report on the Social Cost of Greenhouse Gases, U.S. Environmental Protection Agency (November 2023) https://www.epa.gov/environmental-economics/scghgs.
+The annual average cost of complying with RPS over the eight year period from 2014 through 2021 for the ten jurisdictions that had RPS was \$1.2 billion, or a total of \$9.4 billion over eight years.
+The RPS compliance cost for 2021, the most recent year for which there is almost complete data, was \$2.1 billion.
+RPS costs are payments by customers to the sellers of qualifying resources.
+The revenues from carbon pricing flow to the states.